Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database.md

 represents something about the scene, SceneDB owns it.
 If it is computed from scene state and discarded at the end of the frame, Helio owns it.

 This is the architecture that SceneDB 2.0 builds on.

-Part 1 walks through the three-layer model that enforces the Ownership Law in the crate structure and the frame lifecycle.
+## Part 1: Storage Primitives

 Before anything else in SceneDB 2.0 can work, there has to be a place to put bytes.
 A way to name what lives there, a way to find it again, a way to know